 Who is the decision-maker: the person who can approve, authorize, and act on the corrective measures?
 What are the possible objections that he/she might have?
 What are the arguments that will be most effective in overcoming objections?

 It's important to know what is motivating the decision-maker.
-Is the decision-maker doing safety to fulfill one or more of the following imperatives?
+Is the decision-maker involved in safety to fulfill one or more of the following imperatives?

 Employer motivation will determine the nature of the objections to the recommendations you submit.
 What are possible objections the decision-maker might raise?
-Whatever they might be, it's important you understand their motivations so that you are better prepared with responses that satisfy the decision-maker's needs.
+Whatever they might be, you must understand their motivations to be better prepared with responses that satisfy the decision-maker's needs.

 6. What will be the cost/benefits of corrective actions and system improvements?